 Is it better to cancel or pause a subscription?

-What do I do if my kids signed up for something by accident?
+What should I do if my children accidentally volunteer for something?

 Should I pay monthly or annually?